Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: NUMERICAL RESULTS

 \section{NUMERICAL RESULTS}

-In this section we present two numerical examples to highlight various aspects of the theory from Sections \ref{sec:dp} to \ref{sec:unify}.
-The first example exemplifies the potential of the improved approximate policy, and the second numerical example demonstrates that using a structured $\mcal{Q}$-function for decentralized control can achieve near centralized performance.
-Both examples highlight the difficulty in selecting the state relevance weighting.
+In this section we present three numerical examples to highlight various aspects of the theory presented above.
+The first example numerically evaluates the performance bounds from Section \ref{sec:bounds}, the second assesses the potential of the iterated approximate policy presented in Section \ref{sec:adp}, whereas the third demonstrates using \textQ-function for a distributed control setting as per Section \ref{sec:unify_structured_functions}.
+The second example also provides empirical evidence that the \textQ-function formulation can achieve tighter lower bounds.